yw652/fleek-validator/README.md

 Quick reference:
 - A request may pass erroneously pass validation if the route is not recognized or the configuration is not correct. if no validation is run `this.validated` will be `false`

+anything not using fleek-validator must use koa router! (or a router with identical templating)

 # NOTHING BELOW THIS LINE IS ACCURATE

 ## Key